Skip to main content

 Replies

 Add comments to any issue to discuss the problem, propose solutions, or provide updates.
 Replies appear chronologically below the issue description.
-Anyone with the Can view project role or higher can reply to issues.
+Anyone with the Reviewer project role or higher can reply to issues.
 Anyone who created an issue, is assigned to it, or has previously commented will receive email notifications when new replies are added.

 Mentions